splunk/observability-workshop/content/en/synthetics/1-real-browser-test/4-edit-test-settings.md

 weight: 4
 ---

-## Simple test settings

-The simple settings allow you to configure the basics of the test.
+The simple settings allow you to configure the basics of the test:

 - **Name**: The name of the test (e.g. RWC - Online Boutique).
 - **Details**: